christo/revenge/README.md

 Reverse Engineering Environment

-Short story: This is an app that runs in a web browser to help programmers reverse engineer software written for 1980s era home computers.
-It's not finished.
+Short story: This is a web app for programmers to reverse engineer software written for 1980s era home computers.
+It's a work in progress.

 ![automated tests](https://github.com/christo/revenge/actions/workflows/workflow.yml/badge.svg)